Grasscutters/Grasscutter/README.md

 # Quick Troubleshooting

-* If compiling wasn't successful, please check your JDK installation (JDK 17 and validated JDK's bin PATH variable)
+* If compiling wasn't successful, please check your JDK installation (Make sure its JDK 17 or higher and validated JDK's bin PATH variable)
 * My client doesn't connect, doesn't login, 4206, etc... - Mostly your proxy daemon setup is *the issue*, if using Fiddler make sure it running on another port except 8888
 * Startup sequence: MongoDB > Grasscutter > Proxy Daemon (mitmdump, fiddler, etc.) > Game